Apply Old No. 3 Rub to the filets, solid coverage on both sides, but not too thick. Go ahead and melt the unsalted butter for basting later.

-Remove the steaks from the pit a little under cooked relative to your likin’, because steaks continue cookin’ internally.
+Remove the filets from the pit a little under cooked relative to your likin’, because the filets continue cookin’ internally.
 A resting period of a few minutes allows the steaks juices to return to the center of the cut.

 Let the feastin’ begin.